sublimelsp/LSP/docs/cplusplus.md

 You can also read about attempts to address this [on the CMake issue tracker](https://gitlab.kitware.com/cmake/cmake/issues/16285), along with the problem of treating header files as translation units.

+#### compile_flags.txt

+Another way to let your language server know what the include dirs are is by hand-writing a compile_flags.txt file in your source root.
+Each line is one flag.
+This can be useful for projects that e.g. only have a Visual Studio solution file.
+For more information, see [these instructions](https://releases.llvm.org/8.0.0/tools/clang/tools/extra/docs/clangd/Installation.html#compile-flags-txt).
+Creating this file by hand is a reasonable place to start if your project is quite simple.